Mrs. Dalloway

 Publisher: Spoken Realms

-Virginia Woolf (1882–1941) was one of the most important writers of the twentieth-century modernist tradition.
-She was a pioneer in the usage of stream of consciousness narrative device, and since the publication of her first novel, The Voyage Out, in 1915 she published a steady and remarkable stream of essays, fiction, and literary criticism throughout her life.
-In 1912 she married Leonard Woolf and together they founded Hogarth Press in 1917.
-Her friendship and relationship with the writer and gardener Vita Sackville West began in 1922 and carried on until she died by suicide in 1941.
-Among Woolf’s best-known works are Mrs. Dalloway, To the Lighthouse, and Orlando.
+Virginia Woolf (1882–1941), née Adeline Virginia Stephen, was one of the most important writers of the twentieth-century modernist tradition.
+She was a pioneer in the usage of the stream-of-consciousness narrative device, and since the publication of her first novel, The Voyage Out in 1915, she published a steady and remarkable stream of essays, fiction, and literary criticism throughout her life.
+In 1912 she married Leonard Woolf, and together they founded Hogarth Press in 1917.
+Her friendship and relationship with the writer and gardener Vita Sackville West began in 1922 and carried on until Woolf died by suicide in 1941.
+Among her best-known works are Mrs. Dalloway, To the Lighthouse, and Orlando.

 Hands down, my favorite book in the entire universe.
 I have a copy at home, a copy in my apartment, and a copy at work.
 All are care-worn, dog-eared, highlighted, underlined, creased, and well-loved.
 A beloved professor once told me that I will appreciate this book at 20 and I will appreciate it for......more